Lasudiya Mori

 Lasudiya Mori is a Census Town situated in Indore of Madhya Pradesh, India.

-Geography

 The total geographical area of Lasudiya Mori census town is 6 square kilometer which makes it the third biggest census town by area in Indore.

-Demographics

 According to the 2011 Indian Census Lasudiya Mori consist of the Total population of 10,225 people, amongst them 5,429 are males and 4,796 are females.